sashirestela/slimvalidator/README.md

 ### @Size
 - **Description**: Checks that a text's length or a group's size is within a closed range.
 - **Applies to**: Fields of type: String, Collection, Map, Array.
+- **Exceptions**:
+    - When min is greater than max.
+    - When the value is of an unexpected type, unless isVariableType is true.
 - **Parameters**:
     - _min_: The lowest value of the length or size.
 By default is 0.
     - _max_: The greatest value of the length or size.
 By default is Integer.MAX_VALUE.
+    - _isVariableType_: Whether the field type is variable.
+The default value is false.
 - **Error messages**:
     - If _min_ was set and the length or size is lower:
         - _size must be at least {min}._